-In our today’s article, we have collected all the most significant Italian car brands, from affordable mass-market manufacturers to the most expensive and luxurious.
+In today’s article, we’ve gathered all the most significant Italian car brands, ranging from affordable mass-market manufacturers to the most exclusive and luxurious, mapping the landscape of Italian automotive excellence from small cars to the pinnacle of Italian sports cars.

 Pagani (1992 — Today)